April 9, 2024

 How Greylisting works in mail servers: balancing the fight against spam with timely communication.

-In a digital landscape where information security is a fundamental pillar, strategies to mitigate the receipt of spam and phishing attempts via email have become increasingly sophisticated.
-Among these, greylisting emerges as a controversial technique, capable of significantly reducing the flow of unwanted emails, but with potential repercussions on the efficiency of communication.
-In this post, we will explore the dynamics of using greylisting in mailservers, highlighting the benefits and the inconveniences that can arise especially in situations where you need to receive an email message immediately, such as an urgent communication, an email containing an OTP to allow a payment or login, a password reset, receipt of an order confirmation or similar.
+In a digital landscape where information security is a fundamental pillar, strategies to mitigate spam and phishing attempts via email have become increasingly sophisticated.
+Among these, greylisting emerges as a controversial technique, capable of significantly reducing the flow of unwanted emails, but with potential repercussions on communication efficiency.
+In this post, we'll explore the dynamics of greylisting use in mail servers, highlighting the benefits and drawbacks it can bring, especially in situations where an email message needs to be received immediately , such as an urgent communication, an email containing an OTP to enable payment or login, a password reset, an order confirmation, or the like.

 What is Greylisting?

-Greylisting is a spam defense method that uses opt-out and time as a filtering mechanism.
-When a mail server receives an email from an unrecognized sender, instead of rejecting or accepting it immediately, it temporarily rejects it with a soft error message (typically an SMTP protocol error 450 or 451), which invites the sending server to try again. sending after a short period of time.
-The underlying logic assumes that legitimate servers, following SMTP specifications, will retry email after a delay, while many spam sources, which optimize for volume rather than persistence, will not make subsequent attempts.
+Greylisting is a spam defense method that uses rejection and time as a filtering mechanism.
+When a mail server receives an email from an unrecognized sender, instead of immediately rejecting or accepting it, it temporarily rejects it with a soft error message (typically a 450 or 451 SMTP error), prompting the sending server to retry the sending process after a short delay.
+The underlying logic assumes that legitimate servers, following SMTP specifications, will retry the email after a delay, while many spam sources, which optimize for volume rather than persistence, will not make subsequent attempts.

 Greylisting-functioning-schema